Minoan Art & Culture

 At Cretan weddings and celebrations volleys of gunshots occasionally punctuate events.
 Some musicians refuse to play in certain areas unless they get an assurance that there won’t be any guns.
 At one time, acclaimed composer Mikis Theodorakis led a campaign trying to change the island’s gun culture.
 But, today, road signs riddled with bullet holes are the first inkling that you are entering the mountain country that was historically a stronghold for Crete’s resistance fighters, particularly around Sfakia in Hania and Mylopotamos province in Rethymno.
 Sfakiots are aware of their reputation, though, and you'll find T-shirts in their souvenir shops with images of the bullet-riddled signs.

-A small group of English, German and northern European expats have also settled and bought property on Crete, though they live on the more affluent fringes, and there are some foreigners married to Cretans.
+A small group of English, German and northern European expats has also settled and bought property on Crete, though they live on the more affluent fringes, and there are some foreigners married to Cretans.

 Women in Society